January 19th, 2026 – Gail Heller on Zoom 60 – 90 minutes.

 Refreshments Schedule:

-October: Members with names beginning with A-C
+September: Members with last names beginning with A-C

-November: Members with names beginning with D-F
+October: Members with last names beginning with D-F

-January: Members with names beginning with G-J
+November: Members with last names beginning with G-J

-February: Members with names beginning with K-M
+February: Members with last names beginning with K-M

-April: Members with names beginning with N-R
+April: Members with last names beginning with R-T

-May: Members with names beginning with S-Z
+May: Members with last names beginning with U-Z

 June: Cake is provided by the guild, following the Annual General Meeting